top of page

 An excerpt from the Shiv Purana

-Narada, the Wandering Sage, once sat in deep meditation.
-As was often the case when someone performed such intense penance, Indra, the king of the devas got worried.
-He had no idea what Rishi's intent behind his penance was and feared that it might be aimed at claiming his throne.
-Unsure, Indra sent forth the god of desire, Kama Deva or Manmathan, to distract Narada with his charms despite being aware of Narada's adherence to Brahmacharya, or celibacy.
+Narada, the Wandering Sage, once sat in deep meditation atop a barren mountain.
+As was often the case when someone performed such penance, Indra, the king of the devas, got worried.
+Unsure of the sage's intent, he feared that it might be aimed at claiming his throne.
+Therefore, Indra sent forth the Kamadeva or Manmadhan, the god of desire, to distract Narada with his charms.

-Kamdeva, shot the arrow directly at Narada's chest, where the sage's heart housed.
-And lo behold Narada did not even open his eyes, let alone try to resist.
 Defeated, Kama fell at his feet and begged for forgiveness.
 Narada, at last, opened his eyes and was amused to find Kama prostrated before him.
-Upon hearing Kama recount Narada's greatness, the sage's heart swelled with pride.
+Upon hearing the recount, the sage's heart swelled with pride.

-Narada soon headed straight for Kailasa, Shiva's abode, to boast about his achievement.
+Narada muni, brimming with excitement, soon headed straight for Kailasa, Shiva's abode.
 "You have humbled me, for I am no longer the lone tamer of Kama!" said Shiva.
-He continued with a mischievous smile, "But do not speak about this to Harideva."
+He continued with a faint smirk, "But do not speak about this to Vishnu."

-Why would Shiva ask him not to share his momentous achievement with Vishnu, of Whom he was a sworn lifelong devotee?
-It made no sense to the bemused and little miffed Narada, who disregarded Shiva's words and excitedly made haste towards Vaikuntha.
+Why would Shiva ask him not to share his triumph with Vishnu, of all people, the very god to whom he was a sworn lifelong devotee?
+This made no sense to the bemused and slightly miffed Narada, who disregarded it entirely and excitedly made haste towards Vaikuntha.

-Vishnu simply nodded, his expression calm and nonchalant.
+Vishnu nodded nonchalantly.
 Narada, however, felt disappointed at the lack of a heartier response.
 This was not something he had expected.
-Shiva feeling envious was understandable.
+Shiva, feeling envious, was understandable.
 But Vishnu?!
-He concluded that he was probably superior in some aspect to even Vishnu, or why else would someone not openly laud his achievement?
+He concluded that he might be superior in some aspect to even Vishnu, or why else would someone not openly laud his achievement?
 Narada bid farewell with his customary parting "Narayana!
-Narayana!" laced with mockery.
+Narayana!" tinged with mockery.

 Hari Leela

-Narada was captivated by the extraordinary beauty of Srimati, his daughter, and found her the most beautiful woman.
-It took him every ounce of concentration to appear unaffected by the flames of desire burning his innards away.
+Narada was captivated by the extraordinary beauty of Srimati.
+It took him every ounce of concentration to maintain his composure.
 After careful deliberation, the sage decided to participate in the swayamvara himself, hoping to win her hand.

-Desperate to appear worthy of Srimati, Narada fervently prayed to Harideva.
-God appeared before him asking, "Speak.
-What do you desire for which you have chosen to propitiate Me."
-Overwhelmed by his newfound hubris, Narada expressed his wish in grandiose Sanskrit verses, asking for a countenance resembling Hari's.
+Desperate to appear worthy of Srimati, Narada fervently prayed to Vishnu and asked, in the grandest Sanskrit verses he could muster, for a face resembling Hari's.
 Vishnu granted his wish with a simple "Tathāstu" (So be it).

-She looked at each suitor, rejecting them one by one, until, at last, she reached him, Narada could see her lowered eyes glance up at him, catching his reflection.
-For a brief moment, her expression lit up with a mischievous, knowing smile before she looked down again and moved on.
+At last, she reached him.
+Narada could see her lowered eyes glance up at him, catching his reflection.
+For a brief moment, her expression lit up with a mischievous smile before she stepped past him.

 “Narada.”